 As a consumer, you appreciate when your online orders arrive safely, on time and at a fair price.
 As a brand or retailer, it’s your job to make that happen.
-This entire process — from initial order placement to final delivery — is called order fulfillment.
+This entire process — from initial order placement to final delivery — is called order fulfilment.

 Amazon forever changed the game when it introduced free, two-day shipping for its Prime members.
 Now, consumers expect that same ease and convenience with every online store they shop.
 Are you meeting expectations?

-What Is the E-Commerce Order Fulfillment Process?
+What Is the E-Commerce Order Fulfilment Process?

-Steps of the Order Fulfillment Process
+Steps of the Order Fulfilment Process

 - Source goods.

 You may source your products from a third-party or manufacture them yourself.
 Either way, you must count and inspect all incoming inventory to ensure accurate management.

 A fulfilment centre processes products for immediate disbursement or short- or long-term storage.
 Rather than holding items for future sales, fulfilment centres typically hold goods just long enough to organize them for orderly distribution.

 As new orders come in, employees or robots will pick or locate the item(s) and pack them for shipping.
 Order management systems help automate this process by integrating with the e-commerce website and quickly identifying the product(s) for easy location and disbursement.
 Since space on delivery trucks is at a premium, making the package as light and compact as possible helps speed transport and potentially lower costs.

 The fulfilment centre sends the package to a shipping channel or carrier like air, freight, USPS, FedEx or UPS.
 The chosen carrier determines the package’s billable cost.